aniruddhballal/VenPay/README.md

 - [x] TASK 253: New flow: dashboard will have requests, and product mgmt/list rendered onclick. dont display both at the same time, one below the other.
 - [x] TASK 257: Navigation Button redundancy removal in Dashboard (page.tsx and styles.ts)
 - [x] TASK 260: select text - login/register page - colour - not highlighting enough -very uncontrasting/dull
+- [x] TASK 261: try integrating payment page - separate instead of inline payment amt + pw lacombo - make it more preofessional, like actually having a payment gateway
 - [x] TASK 263: "make payment" patch improv (explanation: i want a button that looks like borrows the same styles as the 'status-label' - but this button should say 'clear dues'. on click of this button, it should load the 'amount due' amount directly into the payment-input-amount, and then a toast message saying "please enter password" and then confirms payment i guess) - continuation: initially i just want the "amount to pay" payment-input-amount filed and the "make payment" button to be there, and on click of the make payment button - then the password input must be asked and on the verification of password i want the amount to be paid
 - [x] TASK 265: New issue - after completing payment, it doesnt allow user to give review - just shows that a null review exists?!
 - [x] TASK 266: Dont allow decimal amounts to be paid. let all amounts to be paid be integers.